TownOfBrookline/department_budgets/information_technology.md

 ### ACCOMPLISHMENTS
 #### Administration
-1. Assumed a leadership position in enhancing the Town and Public School social media presence and effectiveness.
+1. Assumed leadership position in enhancing the Town and Public School social media presence and effectiveness.
 1. Met with individual departments and various committees on a regular basis to review upcoming technology initiatives.
-1. Assumed a leadership position in the conversion and implementation of a new Town/School Payroll and Human Resource system.
+1. Assumed leadership position in the conversion and implementation of a new Town/School Payroll and Human Resource system.
 1. Chaired and convened monthly meetings of the inter-departmental Information Management Governance Committee.
 1. Represented the IT Department at monthly Emergency Management Team meetings.
 1. Led Town efforts to ensure open data accessability and transparancy via BrooklineMA.gov.
-1. Reviewed Disaster Recovery capabilities and preparation via an outside consultant.
+1. Secured Grant from Department of Homeland Security to implement Cyber Security Awareness Program.
+1. Secured Grant from Commonwealth of Massachusetts for development of a Cyber Incident Response Plan.
+1. Produced and provided instruction for several technology based classes for Town and School employees.

 #### Application Management
 1. Continued to upgrade and keep current all major Town/School applications.
-1. Enhanced the inventory of online maps to include interactive features.
+1. Continued to practice change management best practice.
+1. Identified and procured the next gen permitting system through a rigorous process.
-1. Rolled out multiple online license options for the Selectmen's Office.
+1. Rolled out online renewal of commercial recycling plans in accordance to the new Town Bylaw.
-1. Managed the implementation of the Munis Payroll system.
-1. Continued to enhance online payment options with various departments.
+1. Continued to further refine and implement Munis ERP system.
+1. Consolidated all Invoice Cloud payment portals.
+1. Assisted with re-architecture of online payments system into a consolidated payment portal.
-1. Migrated the School Department to a new online payment system.
+1. Assisted the School Department in migrating to a new food service system for all schools and a new parent payment portal.
-1. Worked with the Building Department to digitize historic files for easier online lookup.
-1. Implemented a new BrooklneMA.gov website with increased functionality and capability.
-1. Implemented Open Checkbook for detailed availability into town and school finances.
+1. Rolled out new websites for the Public Schools of Brookline, Devotion School, and BEEP.
+1. Build and refined data feeds between various systems.
+1. Continued to build more stories to show case our community using multi-media story maps.
+1. Updated the Assessor's property atlas book.
+1. Supported school department with spacial data, and data analysis.
+1. Completed DR test for mission critical systems.
+1. Assisted DPW Water and Sewer Division to roll out the water usage web portal.

 #### Network Support
+1. Secured funding for enterprise wide network infrastructure refresh.
+1. Upgraded primary data centers in Town and Public safety locations.
+1. Upgraded primary Internet connection for Town & School connectivity.
 1. Continued to monitor and manage 36 locations for maximum uptime.
 1. Implemented Digital Signage across all PSB Schools.
 1. Upgraded all PSB facilities to 10G connectivity.